joshooaj/PSubsonic/docs/en-US/Connect-PSubsonic.md

 ## SYNOPSIS

-Authenticate with a Subsonic server and
+Establishes or updates the module's connection to a Subsonic server and verifies connectivity.

 ## SYNTAX